Koudela/eArc-query/README.md

 }
 ```

-The returned iterable has to use for the keys unique data identifiers and as
+The returned iterable has to use for the keys unique data identifier strings and
-values the data items.
+as values the data items.

+HINT: The unique data identifiers have to contain one non integer character,
+otherwise PHP would transform the string key to an integer.

 You may use several distinct bindings in your project.
 That is why the resolver
 has to be bound to your query factory.
 Just extend the `AbstractQueryFactory`